SushantAA/Path-visualizer/README.md

 # Path-visualizer
 https://sushantaa.github.io/Path-visualizer/index.html
 ## Use google crome for viewing the website .
-I am working on this bug .
+I am working on to resolve this bug .
-### currently it is under debugging so initially their are lot of alert statements just click ok and ignore them :)

 HOW TO USE

-ADD RANDOM WALLS AND WEIGHTS
+1)ADD RANDOM WALLS BY SELECTION WALL BUTTON AND THEN DRAGGING OVER GRID AND WEIGHTS

-OR ADD RANDOM TRAPS
+2)OR ADD RANDOM TRAPS (FROM TRAP BUTTON DROPDOWN MENU)

-OR ADD OUR SELF CREATED TRAP (TRAPS OPTION)
+3)OR ADD OUR SELF CREATED TRAP (TRAPS OPTION)

-SHIFT STARTING AND ENDING POINT USING START END BUTTONS
+4)SHIFT STARTING AND ENDING POINT USING START END BUTTONS

-MODIFY SPEED
+5)MODIFY SPEED - (SLOW,MEDIUM,FAST)

-CHOOSE ALGORITHM TO VISUALISE AND CLICK ON ANIMATE
+6)CHOOSE FROM THE ALGORITHMS TO VISUALISE THAT ALGORITHM AND CLICK ON ANIMATE

-AND THEN VISUALISE
+7)AND THEN VISUALISE VARIOUS GRAPH ALGORITHMS

-A * HERE (WEIGHTED)